Stanley Morgan: College career

 He holds the all-purpose yards record for the University of Tennessee, which stands at 4,642, and led Tennessee in that category all four seasons.
 He shares the modern record for career touchdowns with 39, his 28 rushing touchdowns is third all-time, and his 1,615 combined return yards is 5th.
 Morgan was inducted into the University of Tennessee Hall of Fame in 2000.

+Morgan was also a member of the Tennessee Volunteers track and field team as a sprinter.

 Professional career

 Morgan was selected by the New England Patriots in the first round of the 1977 NFL draft (25th overall).
 Despite being used primarily as a running back after his freshman year, Morgan's exceptional speed helped him transition back to wide receiver.
 In his rookie season, he had 21 receptions for 443 yards and three touchdowns.
 In the third quarter of a Week 12 game against the Baltimore Colts in the 1979 season, he had an 80-yard punt return for a touchdown in the 50–21 win.
 He averaged over 20 yards per reception his first six seasons, with a career-high and franchise-record 24.1 yards per reception in 1978.
 He led the NFL in yards per reception in 1979, 1980 and 1981, and ended his career with the three best seasons in that category for a Patriots receiver (and six of the top 12).
 In a 1978 game against the Baltimore Colts, Morgan had five receptions for a franchise-record 170 yards; he broke his own record in 1981 against the Miami Dolphins with five receptions for 182 yards, a mark that stood for 17 years.